BRAIN Initiative

 Each year, the National Institutes of Health’s Brain Research Through Advancing Innovative Neurotechnologies® Initiative, or The BRAIN Initiative®, receives its budget from the United States Congress.
 The NIH BRAIN Initiative is made up of, and managed by, 10 Institutes and Centers (IC) at NIH, whose missions and current research portfolios both complement and benefit from the goals of the BRAIN Initiative.

-ABC Joins the BRAIN Initiative Alliance!
+ABC is a Proud Member of the the BRAIN Initiative Alliance!

 The American Brain Coalition is thrilled to become the newest member of the BRAIN Initiative Alliance (View Press Release).
 Comprised of federal and non-federal members and affiliates, the BRAIN Initiative Alliance mission is to coordinate and facilitate communications from its members related to the BRAIN Initiative.Visit the BRAIN Alliance site for more information on how each Alliance member is contributing to this coordinated effort.